Things To Do In London In The Summer Holidays 2025

 Family days out in London

-SWIMMING: A kiddie favourite, London has plenty of options for swimming, whatever the weather.
+SWIMMING: A kiddie favourite, London has an ocean of options for swimming, whatever the weather.
 From an Olympic venue to local leisure centres, these are some of London's best indoor pools.
-We also have our pick of London's outdoor pools and lidos for summer 2024, depending on how the weather's looking.
+Also dive into London's outdoor pools and lidos for summer 2025 (depending how the weather's looking).

 ICE SKATING: London also has year-round ice rinks, including one slap bang in the middle of the Central line — so no need to wait for the festive season to get your fill of twirls and whirls.